-After completing law school at the University of Wyoming, Jon began his career at a major Denver law firm litigating federal public lands matters.
+After completing law school at the University of Wyoming, Jon began his career at a major Denver law firm litigating federal public land matters.
 That litigation background focused on NEPA compliance and FLPMA land planning disputes relating to energy development projects in Wyoming.
-Jon’s experience there later revolved around oil and gas asset transactions and title examination.
+Jon’s experience there later revolved around mineral asset transactions and title examination.

 Education